-Generally, the employment levels of working-age people with disabilities have been lower than non-disabled equivalents (Ameri et al., 2018).
-This is not necessarily because people with disabilities are unable to perform the jobs in question, but it is in part due to the discrimination and stigma that results from an initial... perhaps stereotypical... reaction.
-Studies have shown this by indicating lower social acceptability ratings, decreased pay rates and fewer employment opportunities for people with disabilities (Ameri et al., 2018).
-In a survey of current employees with a disability, nearly a quarter had experienced long-term adverse repercussions as a result of their disclosure (De Beer et al., 2014)
+Generally, the employment levels of working-age people with disabilities have been lower than non-disabled equivalents2.
+This is not necessarily because people with disabilities are unable to perform the jobs in question, but it is in part due to the discrimination and stigma that results from an initial, perhaps stereotypical, reaction.
+Studies have shown this by indicating lower social acceptability ratings, decreased pay rates and fewer employment opportunities for people with disabilities2.
+In a survey of current employees with a disability, nearly a quarter had experienced long-term adverse repercussions because of their disclosure3.

 Based on these statistics, disclosing a disability whenever possible becomes a dilemma for many individuals.
-How are we as professionals to advise them?
+The question is how are we as professionals to advise them?
+Our students are preparing to enter the job market and will look to us for appropriate guidance.

-The lack of disclosure by employees indicates they often feel the need to disguise their disability during the recruitment process as well as during the rest of their employment.
+The lack of disclosure indicates individuals often feel the need to disguise their disability during the recruitment process as well as during the rest of their employment.
 Having a disability is different from the norm and thus obvious in a damaging way from others.
 With this potential stigma, individuals are afraid to disclose their disability, lest it adversely affect their employment relations and career prospects.

-Let's take a look at a personal story...someone who is living this situation to gain perspective on what this situation looks like in reality.
+Let's look at a personal story to gain perspective on what this situation looks and feels like in reality.
+Here is someone who is living with an invisible disability.
 This is a video about Ally, a 25-year-old with fibromyalgia.
 Fibromyalgia is a disorder characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory and mood issues.
 Researchers believe that fibromyalgia amplifies painful sensations by affecting the way your brain and spinal cord process painful and nonpainful signals.
 Symptoms often begin after an event, such as physical trauma, surgery, infection or significant psychological stress.